 There are so many benefits for young people and children with PMLD.
 For Maisy, it has been especially helpful in these ways.

 - Strengthening bonds and connection.
 Maisy has so many complex issues that we sometimes feel so helpless to support her through the good times and the bad times.
-Story Massage offers a positive way of explaining actions, thoughts and feelings in a way that I had never even considered doing.
+The Story Massage Programme offers a positive way of explaining actions, thoughts and feelings in a way that I had never even considered doing.

 - Helping her to feel calm and relaxed after stressful hospital appointments or physiotherapy.